 This is a trying, unprecedented time for everyone.
-Kids are at home, everyone is working from home or off work altogether.
-We're under strict lockdown restrictions and must stay within 5km of our house.
+We're back under strict lockdown restrictions and must stay within 5km of our house.
 The feelings of uncertainty for what lies ahead are scary and overwhelming.
 I have put together some tips on things you can try to bring you a little bit of structure and strength that will help you to feel better as we create a pathway to recovery.

 1. Be kind to yourself.